 Informed planning and resource management requires information about status, trends, and changes in fish, wildlife, plant populations, and their habitats.
 The National Wildlife Refuge System (NWRS) Inventory & Monitoring (I&M) Initiative and Southeast Region I&M Branch efforts are focused on both biotic and abiotic resources.
 Examples of abiotic resources are soils, water, air, landforms, and climate.

-Some of the current abiotic efforts being conducted by the Southeast I&M Network, refuges, and partners include Fire Effects Monitoring, Hydrogeomorphic Analyses, Marsh Elevation Monitoring, and Water Resource Inventory and Assessments.
+Some of the current abiotic efforts being conducted by the Southeast I&M Branch, refuges, and partners include Coastal Wetland Elevation Monitoring, Fire Effects Monitoring, Hydrogeomorphic Analyses, and Water Resource Inventory and Assessments.

 Hydrogeomorphic (HGM) analysis is a three-step process used to evaluate riparian and wetland ecosystems and surrounding landscapes.
 It is used to identify options for restoring areas to their original functions, before human induced alterations, all within the context of landscape-scale conservation and species preservation.
 The HGM process is outlined below:

 - The first step in an HGM analysis is to evaluate the historic conditions of the land and its surroundings by studying the soil, vegetation, topography, hydrology, flora and fauna.

 - The second step is to evaluate how the land has been altered through manipulation of drainage systems, topography, or vegetation communities, and how those changes have affected the natural ecological processes.
 Current conditions are assessed as well as each community’s resilience to change and potential for restoration.

 - The third step is to identify strategies for restoring an area to the historical condition within the context of the larger landscape.
 Common approaches might involve removal of invasive species or undoing human-induced changes to hydrology.